Bhagavata Sampradaya: Second early stage

-The association of the Sun-bird Garuda with the "Devadeva" ("God of Gods") Vāsudeva in the Heliodorus pillar (113 BCE) suggests that the Bhagavat cult of human deities had already absorbed the Sun-god Vishnu, an ancient Vedic deity.
-Slightly later, the Nagari inscription also shows the incorporation of the Brahmanical deity Narayana into the hero-cult of Bhagavatism.
-Vishnu would much later become prominent in this construct, so that by the middle of the 5th century CE, during the Gupta period, the term Vaishnava would replace the term Bhagavata to describe the followers of this cult, and Vishnu would now be more popular than Vāsudeva.
-Bhagavatism would introduce the concept of the chatur-vyuhas, in which the four earthly emanations of Narayana were considered to be Vasudeva (Krishna) as the creator, Sankarsana (Balarama) as the preserver, Pradyumna as the destroyer, and Aniruddha as the aspect of intellect.
-The concept of vyuhas would later be supplanted by the concept of avataras, indicating the transformation of Bhagavatism into Vaishnavism.
+The association of Garuḍa with the title "Devadeva" ("God of Gods") for Vāsudeva on the Heliodorus pillar (c.
+113 BCE) suggests the early integration of Vedic Viṣṇu motifs with the Bhāgavata tradition..
+Inscriptions from Nāgari (Ghosundi) similarly attest to the joint reverence of Saṅkarṣaṇa and Vāsudeva as supreme divnine entities in early Vaishnavism.
+By fifth century CE, during the Gupta period, the term Vaishnava came into widespread use alongside Bhagavata to describe the devotees of Vishnu and Vāsudeva.
+Bhāgavata tradition would introduce the concept of the chatur-vyuhas, in which the four earthly emanations of Narayana were considered to be Vasudeva (Krishna) as the creator, Sankarsana (Balarama) as the preserver, Pradyumna as the destroyer, and Aniruddha as the aspect of intellect.
+The doctrines of Pancharatra Catur-vyuha and the Avatāra are combined in the tradition to explain how the Supreme Absolute manifests in both cosmic creation and incarnations in the world simultaneously.